Hardness Conversion Chart: HLD, HRC, HRB, HV, HB, HSD

 2. Rockwell Hardness (HR)

-When HB>450 or the sample is too small, Brinell hardness test cannot be used and Rockwell hardness measurement is adopted instead.
-It is determined by pressing a diamond cone with a top angle of 120° or a steel ball with a diameter of 1.59, 3.18mm into the material surface under a certain load, and the material hardness is calculated from the depth of the indentation.
-According to the different hardness of the test material, it is expressed in three different scales:
+When the Brinell hardness (HB) exceeds 450 or the sample is too small, the Rockwell hardness test is used instead.
+This test involves pressing a diamond cone with a 120° top angle or a steel ball (1.59mm or 3.18mm in diameter) into the material’s surface under a specific load.
+The hardness is then calculated based on the depth of the indentation.
+Rockwell hardness is expressed in three scales:

-• HRA: Hardness obtained using a 60kg load and a diamond cone indenter, used for extremely hard materials (such as hard alloys).
+• HRA: Uses a 60kg load and a diamond cone indenter, suitable for extremely hard materials like hard alloys.

-• HRB: Hardness obtained using a 100kg load and a 1.58mm diameter hardened steel ball, used for materials of lower hardness (such as annealed steel, cast iron).
+• HRB: Uses a 100kg load and a 1.58mm diameter hardened steel ball, suitable for softer materials like annealed steel and cast iron.

-• HRC: Hardness obtained using a 150kg load and a diamond cone indenter, used for very hard materials (such as quenched steel).
+• HRC: Uses a 150kg load and a diamond cone indenter, suitable for very hard materials like quenched steel.

 3. Vickers Hardness (HV)

-By pressing a diamond square cone with a top angle of 136° and a load of 120kg or less into the material surface, the Vickers hardness HV value (kgf/mm2) is obtained by dividing the surface area of the material indentation pit by the load value.
+Vickers hardness is determined by pressing a diamond square cone with a 136° top angle and a load of up to 120kg into the material’s surface.
+The Vickers hardness value (HV) is calculated by dividing the load by the surface area of the indentation pit, expressed in kgf/mm².

-Leeb hardness is a metric used to measure the local or overall hardness of metallic materials.
-It is determined by measuring the material’s response to impact load.
-The Leeb hardness value can be converted into other hardness units, such as Rockwell hardness and Brinell hardness.
+Leeb hardness measures the local or overall hardness of metallic materials by assessing the material’s response to an impact load.
+The Leeb hardness value can be converted into other hardness units, such as Rockwell and Brinell hardness.

-Shore hardness is a method of measuring the hardness of non-metallic materials.
-It is determined by measuring the material’s resistance to a specific shape of indenter.
-Shore hardness values can also be converted into other hardness units.
+Shore hardness measures the hardness of non-metallic materials by evaluating the material’s resistance to a specific indenter shape.
+Shore hardness values can be converted into other hardness units.

 Note:

-Experience has shown that there is an approximate correlation between various hardness values of metal materials and between hardness values and strength values.
-Since the hardness value is determined by the initial plastic deformation resistance and the subsequent plastic deformation resistance, the higher the strength of the material, the higher the plastic deformation resistance, and hence the higher the hardness value.
-However, the conversion relationship of various materials is not consistent.
+Experience indicates an approximate correlation between different hardness values of metal materials and between hardness and strength values.
+Hardness is determined by the material’s resistance to initial and subsequent plastic deformation.
+Therefore, higher material strength generally results in higher hardness.
+However, the conversion relationships between different materials are not always consistent.

-Please refer to the “Hardness Comparison Table” on this site, which provides a table for converting different hardness values of steel.
+Refer to the “Hardness Comparison Table” below for converting different hardness values of steel.

 Hardness Conversion Chart

-According to the German standard DIN50150, below is the comparison table of commonly used steel materials’ tensile strength with Vickers hardness, Brinell hardness, and Rockwell hardness.
+According to the German standard DIN50150, the following table compares the tensile strength of commonly used steel materials with Vickers hardness, Brinell hardness, and Rockwell hardness.

 1. HB, HB, HRC Hardness Chart